ron2111/Awesome-Projects-Collection/Awesome Javascript Projects_Scripts/Project_doc.md

 Yet Another Wrapper Over Youtube Scrapper
 It Scraps Only Course Playlists based on the Search Query.
 It writes PlaylistId, PlaylistTitle, PlaylistUrl, PlaylistThumbnail and PlaylistCategory to json file named dataset.json
 ![image](https://user-images.githubusercontent.com/46681482/135529898-08bf305c-dd80-4417-af55-7758198f50a9.png)

+## MUSIFY - Music Player

+Music Player with Vanilla Js with next/previous and peek functionality.